- 1. What Is the Scrum Methodology?

 What is a daily Scrum meeting?

 Daily Scrum meetings are short and typically last 15 minutes.
-To reduce complexity, the daily stand-up meeting is ideally held at the same time and same place every day.
+To reduce complexity, the Scrum daily standup meeting is ideally held at the same time and place every day.
+You can hold virtual daily calls for remote teams.
+This makes it easier to inspect progress toward the sprint goal.
 Some teams even hold the meeting standing up to emphasize its time sensitivity.

-Ultimately, daily Scrum meetings enable teams to work through issues and constantly plan, reflect on, and synchronize activities that are in service of the sprint goal.
+Ultimately, daily Scrum meetings enable teams to work through issues and constantly plan, reflect on, and synchronize activities that serve the sprint goal.

 Who attends the daily Scrum meeting?

 The development team, Scrum master, and product owner can attend the daily Scrum meeting.
-Primarily, the daily stand-up meeting is a forum for the development team to discuss progress and priorities and also work through any issues.
+Primarily, the daily sprint meeting is a forum for the development team to discuss progress and priorities and also work through any blockers that slow them down.

 The Scrum master facilitates the meeting and, though the product owner can be part of this meeting, they have a much smaller role to play.
 Wondering why?
 Unless the product owner has functional responsibilities within the project (as part of the development team, for example), they have less to offer during daily Scrum meetings.